scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Death

 Scar the creature with death magic.
-The target makes a Stamina save vs your spellcasting roll.
+The target makes a Stamina save against your spellcasting roll.
 On fail they take 2 wounds and a wound die in damage, adding a wound die for every crit rolled.
-On success they take 1 wound instead.
+On success they take half damage, rounding down.
 If this deals at least 3 wounds the target gains a random Lesser Wound, or a random Greater Wound if it deals 5 or more.

-Add a wound die for every level above the 3rd.
+Add a wound die for every level above 3rd.

 ___
 #### Shapechange